LucasWalters/Lighthouse-3/README.md

 Created by Lucas Walters (5037883) and Kwinten Jacobs (7006233)

+Note: There's also a report this time included in this folder

 =======
 List of features:
 - Adaptive Sampling based on 4 differen pixel error estimators: (These can be changed in the scene settings - StandardScenes.cs)